-Although you wouldn’t know it by the warm temperatures, the last days of Summer at the October Country Inn are close at hand.
+Although you wouldn’t know it by the warm temperatures, the last days of Summer at the October Country Inn (check us out) are close at hand.
 Here and there a few trees are starting to display Fall colors.
 It won’t be long now.
 Labor Day weekend traditionally signals the close of Summer.
 This may be your last chance for a quick getaway.
 Let us make a suggestion, check out the 11th annual 2015 Plymouth Notch Folk and Blues Festival.
 Music will fill the air on Labor Day weekend, September 5 and 6, in this idyllic rural community which was the birthplace of Calvin Coolidge, also known as “Silent-Cal,” the 30th president of the United States.

 An article in a local newspaper puts it this way: “It’s hard to get more Vermont-ish than Plymouth Notch.
 Forget about the modern-day Vermont attention-getters like Ben & Jerry’s or Phish; we’re talking Calvin Coolidge and prize-winning cheese here.
 And this Labor Day weekend, Plymouth continues what’s become a new tradition in town – the annual folk and blues festival.”
 The reference to “prize-winning cheese” is about the Vermont Cheese factory located across the street from the Coolidge homestead.
 But apart from sampling their delicious smoked cheddar, taking a wagon ride, or painting your face, bring a blanket to spread on the lawn and be entertained by down-home folk and blues performers.
 And it won’t cost a dime.
 It’s all free.